-The hike around the quarry is about 3km, nearby the Bedok reservoir, try finding entrance near Tampines Industrial Ave 2.
-This hike requires you to bash through tall lalang leaves, I will recommend wearing long sleeves and pants and hats to minimize cuts.
+This hike around the quarry is about 3km nearby the Bedok reservoir.
+Try finding entrance near Tampines Industrial Ave 2.
+This hike requires you to bash through tall Lalang leaves, so I recommend wearing long sleeves and pants and hats to minimize cuts.

 Choo Choo trek